-Health equity is the fair and just opportunity to achieve the highest level of health for all individuals regardless of race, sexual orientation, gender identity, disability, socioeconomic status, geography, preferred language, or other factors that can affect access to healthcare and health outcomes.1-5 There are numerous definitions of health equity with overarching themes, such as the support of societal efforts to address avoidable inequities (i.e., "systemic differences in the health status of different population groups")6 and historical and contemporary injustices, including systemic racism, and the elimination of health and healthcare disparities (i.e., "a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantages"),2 which may manifest as negative outcomes impacting life expectancy, disease burden, disability, and quality of life.1-5 A focus on health equity is essential in helping to identify unwarranted variation in care, improving the quality and outcome of the healthcare provided, and identifying and eliminating health disparities.
+Health equity is the fair and just opportunity to achieve the highest level of health for all individuals regardless of race, sexual orientation, gender identity, disability, socioeconomic status, geography, preferred language, or other factors that can affect access to healthcare and health outcomes.1=5 There are numerous definitions of health equity with overarching themes, such as the support of societal efforts to address avoidable inequities (i.e., "systemic differences in the health status of different population groups") £ and historical and contemporary injustices, including systemic racism, and the elimination of health and healthcare disparities (i.e., "a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantages"), which may manifest as negative outcomes impacting life expectancy, disease burden, disability, and quality of life.1=5 It is essential to incorporate the patient voice when assessing and addressing these disparities to both improve understanding of individual needs and preferences and build equitable partnerships between patients, their care team, and social service systems.
+A focus on health equity is critical in helping to identify unwarranted variations in care in all healthcare settings, improving the quality and outcome of the healthcare provided throughout the patient's care journey, and identifying and eliminating health disparities.